OVERTON BLACK ARROWS

 There are many different bow styles available, you may have an idea what you want to shoot, and you may not.
 The club is affiliated to AGB and thus follows the AGB bowstyle rules, which are (very briefly):

-• (Olympic) Recurve: A recurve bow, with metal riser, shot off the fingers with a tab.
-May have standard sight, pressure button, clicker, stabilisers.
+Recurve (or Olympic Recurve): A recurve bow, typically but not always with a metal riser, shot off the fingers with a tab.
+May have a sight, pressure button, clicker, stabilisers.
 No magnifiers or other sight aids are allowed in competition.
 Any arrows may be used.

-• Barebow: A recurve bow, normally metal riser, shot off the fingers with a tab.
-May have pressure button and weights, but unstrung bow must fit through a 12.2cm ring (4 & 13/16").
+Barebow: A recurve style/appearance bow, normally metal riser, shot off the fingers with a tab.
+May have pressure button and weights, but excluding the string the assembled bow must fit through a 12.2cm ring (4 & 13/16").
 No clickers or other aids allowed.
 Any arrows may be used.
 String walking is allowed.

-• Traditional bow: A recurve bow, where the riser must be partially made of wood, shot off the fingers with a tab.
+Traditional bow: A recurve bow, where the riser must at least be partially made of wood, shot off the fingers with a tab.
 Only a plastic arrow rest is allowed (or can be shot off shelf).
 No sights.
 No clickers.
 No add-on weights allowed.
 Any arrows may be used.
-String walking is not allowed (but face walking is permitted).
+String walking is not allowed (but face walking is permitted, but not on the same target being shot).

-• Asiatic: A short, horse bow style bow.
-Can be shot off fingers with a tab or by using a thumb ring.
+Asiatic: A short, horse bow style bow.
+Can be shot off fingers with a tab or more traditionally by using a thumb ring.
 Nothing extra.
-Arrows are typically made of wood for more traditional shooting style events, such as 'Roving', but carbon, or carbon composite, arrows are permitted at some events.
+Arrows are typically made of wood for more traditional shooting style events, such as 'Roving', but carbon, or composite arrows are permitted at some events.
+If you want to go full on traditional your string won’t even have any nocks on it.

 Club Hire Bows